evergreen-ci/parsley/docs/decisions/0000-url-format.md

 ## Context and Problem Statement

-The Parsley application is a web-based tool used for viewing and analyzing logs files from both Evergreen and user uploaded logs.
-The application has several pages, and each page has its unique URL pattern.
+The Parsley application is a web-based tool used for viewing and analyzing log files.
+The log files can originate from Evergreen, or they can be manually uploaded by a user.
+Parsley has several pages, and each page has a unique URL pattern.

 ## Decision Outcome
-We decided to use the following URL patterns for the pages in the Parsley application:
+We decided to use the following URL patterns in Parsley:

-* `/` - root page.
-This auto redirects to `/upload`
+* `/` - Root page.
+This auto redirects to `/upload`.
-* `/upload` - upload page
+* `/upload` - Upload page.
-* `/evergreen/:taskId/:execution/:origin` - Evergreen task logs page
+* `/evergreen/:taskId/:execution/:origin` - Evergreen task logs page.
-* `/test/:taskId/:execution/:testId` - Evergreen Test logs page
+* `/test/:taskId/:execution/:testId` - Evergreen test logs page.
-* `/resmoke/:buildId/test/:testId` - Resmoke logs page for a specific test
+* `/resmoke/:buildId/test/:testId` - Resmoke logs page for a specific test.
-* `/resmoke/:buildId/all` - Resmoke logs page for all tests in a build
+* `/resmoke/:buildId/all` - Resmoke logs page for all tests in a build.

-We are using the slugs to capture the dynamic parameters in the URLs:

-All slugs are dynamic and user supplied with the exception of `:origin` `origin` can be one of the following
-`agent`, `system`, `task`, `all`
+We use slugs to capture parameters in the URLs.
+All slugs are dynamic and user-supplied with the exception of `:origin`, which can be one of `agent`, `system`, `task`, or `all`.

 ## Consequences
-Using a consistent URL pattern across the application makes it easier for users to navigate and use the tool.
-It also allows for more straightforward integration with other tools that may need to interact with the Parsley application.
+Using a consistent URL pattern across Parsley makes it easier for users to navigate the application.
+It also allows for more straightforward integration with other tools that may need to interact with Parsley.

 ## More Information
 In addition to the URL paths, query parameters are an important part of Parsley URLs.
-Query parameters can be used to pass additional information to the pages, such as filter parameters for logs.
-Our query parameters can be found [here](0001-query-parameters.md)
+Query parameters can be used to pass additional information, such as filters or bookmarks that should be applied to the log.
+Parsley's query parameters are documented [here](0001-query-parameters.md).